akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 @ref:[Polymorphic type](#polymorphic-types), with all type information necessary to deserialize to the various sub types contained in the JSON message.

+When switching serializers, for example, if doing a rolling update as described
+@ref:[here](additional/rolling-updates.md#from-java-serialization-to-jackson), there will be periods of time when you may have no serialization bindings declared for the type.
+In such circumstances, you must use the `deserialization-type` configuration attribute to specify which type should be used to deserialize messages.

 Since this configuration can only be applied to a single root type, you will usually only want to apply it to a per binding configuration, not to the regular `jackson-json` or `jackson-cbor` configurations.